What a Bankrupt Cannot Do and Must Do in Singapore

-- Be appointed as a trustee or personal representative in respect of any trust, estate or settlement, except with leave of the court.
+- Be appointed as a trustee or personal representative in respect of any trust, estate or settlement, except with permission from the court.

 - Commence legal action against another person, except on the grounds of personal injury to himself, without permission from the Official Assignee (“OA”).

 - Leave Singapore without permission from the OA.

 - Obtain credits (i.e. borrow money) without informing the lender that he is a bankrupt.